Houses in Motion: Live performance

 Talking Heads regularly performed the song live from August 1980 to December 1983.
-A recording from November 1980 at the Emerald City club in Cherry Hill, New Jersey was included on their 1982 live album, The Name of This Band Is Talking Heads.
+A recording from November 1980 at the Emerald City club in Cherry Hill, New Jersey was included on their double live album, The Name of This Band Is Talking Heads (1982).

-Byrne also performed the song throughout his 2008–2009 Songs of David Byrne and Brian Eno Tour, with a performance featuring in the 2010 documentary film Ride, Rise, Roar.
+Byrne also performed the song throughout his 2008–2009 Songs of David Byrne and Brian Eno Tour, with a performance featuring in the documentary film Ride, Rise, Roar (2010).

+Cover versions

+British post-punk band A Certain Ratio recorded a cover of the song in 1980 at Strawberry Studios.
+It was intended to feature vocals from Grace Jones, who attended the recording session, but these were not completed.
+The track was eventually released with its scratch vocal by the band's Jez Kerr intact on the 2019 box set acr:box.